 Jesse attended American University in Washington DC and earned her degree in Environmental Studies.
 She has been teaching environmental education for many years to students all over Massachusetts and Rhode Island.
 Jesse feels strongly about sharing her passion for the outdoors in the hopes of inspiring future generations to care for and appreciate the natural world.
 Jesse enjoys exploring new places, hiking and running!
 Jesse can be reached at: email@example.com.

 Melissa has enjoyed the outdoors since she was digging for worms and salamanders as a toddler in Connecticut.
-She continues to have a passion for educating children about the natural world after 8 years as PUDDLESTOMPERS’ lead teacher and program manager.
-She also works as a teacher in social and behavioral development in Weston in addition to PUDDLESTOMPERS.
+She continues to have a passion for educating children about the natural world as PUDDLESTOMPERS’ lead teacher and Assistant Program Director for over a decade.
+She spent 10 years as a teacher in social and behavioral development in Weston in addition to PUDDLESTOMPERS.
 When she is not teaching she can be found hiking, surfing, and exploring New England with her husband.
 Melissa can be reached at: firstname.lastname@example.org.

 Sara Feit, Manager of Operations/Lead Teacher